Rangeville

 The exceptional employment performance in Rangeville places it among Australia's strongest labour markets

-Rangeville has a well-educated workforce with prominent representation in essential services sectors.
-Its unemployment rate was 1.7% as of September 2025, with an estimated employment growth of 4.6% over the past year.
+Rangeville has a well-educated workforce with essential services sectors being well represented.
+The unemployment rate was 1.7% as of September 2025.
+There was an estimated employment growth of 4.6% over the past year.

-Over the 12 months to September 2025, employment in Rangeville increased by 4.6%, and labour force increased by 4.1%, causing the unemployment rate to fall by 0.5 percentage points.
-In contrast, Rest of Qld experienced employment growth of 1.7% and labour force growth of 2.1%, with a 0.3 percentage point rise in unemployment rate.
-State-level data from 25-Nov shows Queensland's employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, broadly in line with the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment should expand by 6.6% over five years and 14.9% over ten years, based on a simple weighting extrapolation for illustrative purposes.
-Applying these projections to Rangeville's employment mix suggests local employment should increase by 7.2% over five years and 14.9% over ten years.
+The area has a particularly notable concentration in health care & social assistance with employment levels at 1.4 times the regional average.
+Meanwhile, accommodation & food services have limited presence with 5.5% employment compared to 8.3% regionally.
+Over the 12 months to September 2025, employment increased by 4.6% while labour force increased by 4.1%, causing the unemployment rate to fall by 0.5 percentage points in Rangeville.
+In contrast, Rest of Qld saw employment rise by 1.7%, labour force grow by 2.1%, and unemployment rise by 0.3 percentage points during the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is forecast to expand by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Rangeville's employment mix suggests local employment should increase by 7.2% over five years and 14.9% over ten years, assuming constant population projections for illustrative purposes.

 Frequently Asked Questions - Employment